keegan-a/ChatGPT/README.md

 - Open the **Spending Mapper** from Start → Data tools to paste plain-text statements or upload one or more screenshots and/or bank-statement PDFs.
 - Manual lines work best in the format `Category - Amount - cadence`.
 Supported cadences include daily, weekly, monthly, biweekly (converted to weekly), and yearly (converted to monthly).
-- To try AI assistance, paste (or restore) an OpenAI API key, choose your files, and click **Analyze with AI**.
+- To try AI assistance, paste (or restore) an OpenAI API key, load your files, fine-tune the **Analysis focus** field if you want extra guidance, and click **Analyze with AI**.
 You can optionally enable **Remember this key on this device** to keep the key in local storage for future sessions—use the **Forget saved key** button to clear it at any time.
+- The default prompt now asks the model to read every transaction, call out subscriptions like Adobe Creative Cloud by name, and infer cadence from how often a merchant appears.
+Add your own instructions in the field to emphasize edge cases or budgeting priorities.
 - The analyzer can ingest multiple files at once.
 Images are sent directly to OpenAI, while PDFs are text-parsed locally via [pdf.js](https://mozilla.github.io/pdf.js/) before the excerpts are included in the request.
 A live internet connection is required for both the pdf.js loader and the OpenAI request; if either step fails you can still use manual entry.
 - Map detected entries to existing categories or create new ones, then apply them individually or all at once.

+### AI Budget Co-Pilot

+- Launch the **AI Budget Co-Pilot** from the desktop icon or Start → Data tools to ask for clarifications, cleanup ideas, or savings strategies.
+- The co-pilot reuses the OpenAI key you saved for the Spending Mapper and remembers the last several prompts so you can iterate quickly on follow-up questions.
+- Replies stay concise (under roughly 180 words) and often include checklists you can apply manually inside the Categories Planner.

 ---